Guglielmo Marconi: Demonstrations and achievements

 Numerous additional demonstrations followed, and Marconi began to receive international attention.
 In July 1897, he carried out a series of tests at La Spezia, in his home country, for the Italian government.
-A test for Lloyd's between The Marine Hotel in Ballycastle and Rathlin Island, both in County Antrim in Ulster, Ireland, was conducted on 6 July 1898 by George Kemp and Edward Edwin Glanville.
+A test for Lloyd's between the Marine Hotel in Ballycastle and Rathlin Island, both in County Antrim in Ulster, Ireland, was conducted on 6 July 1898 by George Kemp and Edward Edwin Glanville.
 A transmission across the English Channel was accomplished on 27 March 1899, from Wimereux, France to South Foreland Lighthouse, England.
 Marconi set up an experimental base at the Haven Hotel, Sandbanks, Poole Harbour, Dorset, where he erected a 100-foot high mast.
-He became friends with the van Raaltes, the owners of Brownsea Island in Poole Harbour, and his steam yacht, the Elettra, was often moored on Brownsea or at The Haven Hotel.
-Marconi purchased the vessel after the Great War and converted it to a seaborne laboratory from where he conducted many of his experiments.
+He became friends with the van Raaltes, the owners of Brownsea Island in Poole Harbour, and his steam yacht, the Elettra, was often moored on Brownsea or at the Haven Hotel.
+Marconi would later purchase the vessel after the Great War and convert it to a seaborne laboratory from which he would conduct many of his experiments.
 Among the Elettras crew was Adelmo Landini, his personal radio operator, who was also an inventor.

+In July 1898, Marconi's system was also used to report the Kingstown Regatta off the Irish coast, an early use of wireless telegraphy for live reporting of a sporting event.

 In December 1898, the British lightship service authorised the establishment of wireless communication between the South Foreland lighthouse at Dover and the East Goodwin lightship, twelve miles distant.
 On 17 March 1899, the East Goodwin lightship sent the first wireless distress signal, a signal on behalf of the merchant vessel Elbe which had run aground on Goodwin Sands.
 The message was received by the radio operator of the South Foreland lighthouse, who summoned the aid of the Ramsgate lifeboat.